-- 8 oz. organic carrier oil (we like almond oil) - 3/4 oz. to 1 oz. natural beeswax, pastilles or coarsely chopped - 25 drops organic eucalyptus essential oil - 10 drops organic peppermint essential oil
+- 8 oz organic carrier oil (we used almond oil) - 3/4 oz 1 oz natural beeswax, coarsely chopped or use pastilles - 25 drops organic eucalyptus essential oil - 10 drops organic peppermint essential oil

 Depending on the texture you want, measure out the beeswax.
-Less wax will yield more of an ointment viscosity, while using the whole ounce of wax will create a more solid, consistency.
+Less wax will yield more of an ointment viscosity, while using the whole ounce of wax will create a more solid, lip balm like consistency.
 Place beeswax and oil in the top of a double boiler and heat gently until the beeswax melts.
-Remove from the stovetop and stir in essential oils, counting each drop carefully.
-Immediately pour the mixture into glass jars and place lids loosely over the jars so the oils don't escape.
-Allow to cool completely before placing caps onto the containers.
+Remove from the stovetop and stir in the essential oils, counting each drop carefully.
+Immediately pour the mixture into glass jars and place lids loosely over the jars so the oils don't escape, but allow to cool completely before placing caps onto the containers.